 - Transportation.
 Most likely you will use your own vehicle, so you won't need to invest in a new one.

 - Computer.
 Chances are you already have one.

 - Education.
 This is where you will spend the bulk of your startup capital.
 Professional organizer are not required to have a particular educational background, but certain certificates and education can make you stand out.
-One of the most sought after program is from the National Association of Professional Organizers whose NAPO University offers courses ranging from free to hundreds of dollars.
+One of the most sought-after programs is from the National Association of Professional Organizers whose NAPO University offers courses ranging from free to hundreds of dollars.

 - Membership fees in a national organization.
 Becoming a member of industry organization can help you attract clients and help manage your business.
 There are several organizations you can choose to join, including NAPO.

 What are the ongoing expenses for a professional organizing business?

 The monthly expenses are minimal, and usually just include advertising and transportation costs.